DanilWH/Dwitter/README.md

  - Introduction with Bootstrap - a framework that allows you to use designed templates in order to make your site appearance more attractive.
 #### 9'th commit
  - Spring Boot Mail: Sending emails to users.
 Activation a user account using an activation code sent by email.
+#### 10'th commit
+ - Spring Boot FlyWay: Databases migrations.
+How to make a snapshot of a database.